HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Dataset Construction

-\paragraph{Reproducibility.} To foster reproducibility, we release our entire data processing pipeline as open-source software on GitHub.
-The repository includes all scripts for decompilation, graph extraction, and feature engineering, accompanied by comprehensive documentation.
-This allows other researchers to replicate our methodology precisely, extend it for new purposes, and ensure consistent data processing standards across studies.

-\paragraph{Accessibility and Maintenance.} The \dataset and our processing tools are publicly available at \url{https://higraph.org} under a CC BY-NC-SA 4.0 license.
-Beyond direct downloads, the project website features an interactive interface for exploring the dataset, including tools for visualizing graph structures and statistical summaries.
-To ensure long-term value to the community, we have implemented a version control system and established a maintenance plan.
-This includes clear documentation of all updates and a community feedback mechanism to maintain data integrity.
+The \dataset and our entire data-processing pipeline (decompilation, graph extraction, feature engineering, all with comprehensive documentation) are publicly released as open-source software at \url{https://higraph.org} under a CC BY-NC-SA 4.0 license, enabling other researchers to replicate our methodology, extend it, and apply consistent processing standards across studies.
+Alongside direct downloads, the project website provides an interactive interface for graph exploration and statistical summaries, and we maintain a version-controlled release plan with a community feedback mechanism to keep the dataset accurate and current.